NVIDIA/spark-rapids/docs/additional-functionality/rapids-udfs.md

     ![Python concurrent worker](../img/concurrentPythonWorker.PNG)

-    In this case, each PandasUDF will launch a Python process.
-At this moment two Python process in each task(in light green) acquired their semaphore but neither of them are able to proceed because both of them are waiting for their third semaphore to start the task.
+    In this case, each Pandas UDF will launch a Python process.
+At this moment two Python processes in each task(in light green) acquired their semaphore but neither of them are able to proceed because both of them are waiting for their third semaphore to start the task.

-    Another example is to use ArrowEvalPythonExec, with the following code:
+    Another example is to use `ArrowEvalPythonExec`, with the following code:

     ```python
     import pyspark.sql.functions as F